-One of the most important lessons I’ve learned this year (not specific to relationships, but to life as a whole) is to be extremely honestly with myself about everything.
+One of the most important lessons I’ve learned this year (not specific to relationships, but to life as a whole) is to be extremely honest with myself about everything.

 “The heart always knows what is true.”